ibm-cloud-docs/vmwaresolutions/vmonic/relnotes_v29.md

 # Release notes for V2.9
 {: #relnotes_v29}

 This release includes new features, component updates, usability enhancements, and bug fixes.
-For a list of fixed issues in different releases, known issues with the product, and tips to use {{site.data.keyword.vmwaresolutions_full}}, see [{{site.data.keyword.vmwaresolutions_short}} dW Answers](https://developer.ibm.com/answers/topics/cloudvmw/){:external}.

 ## VMware vCenter Server on IBM Cloud with NSX-T
 {: #relnotes_v29-vcs-nsx-t}